 - A ranking grade based on both the final written thesis and the oral examination.
 This grade is determined by consultation between the first and second readers.
 It conforms to the college grading of General Exams and encompasses the following grades: Distinction, High Pass, Pass, and Fail.

 Examiners may not have an oral examination for a student with a non-passing paper.

 8. Oral Examination

 The oral examination, of 45 to 50 minutes, is given jointly by the first and second readers of the thesis.
 The student must schedule the oral examination in advance with both readers at a time convenient for all involved.
 The purpose of the oral examination is two-fold: to determine whether the student can explain clearly the data and interpretations presented in the thesis, and to discover whether the student can go beyond what is written in the thesis.
-The principal advisor chairs the examination, but both advisors share in asking questions.
+The principal adviser chairs the examination, but both advisers share in asking questions.

 9. Notification of Grade

 The examiners will inform the student immediately after the oral whether he or she passed but will not reveal the specific grade.
 The Chair will write a formal congratulatory letter, indicating the ranking grade.